 Bahrain on Tuesday sentenced 14 members of a Shia opposition party, including its chairman, to up to 10 years in jail for calling for forcible regime change during the protests.

-Bahrain quashed the protests in March, helped by troops from its Sunni neighbours Saudi Arabia and the United Arab Emirates.
+Bahrain quashed the protests in March, helped by troops from Saudi Arabia and other Gulf Co-operation Council nations.

 At least 30 people were killed, hundreds wounded and more than 1,000 detained – mostly Shia, who make up a majority of the island’s population – during the uprising and a crackdown condemned by human rights groups.

 Bahrain still faces almost daily protests by Shias angry over job dismissals for taking part in the earlier unrest and over government reform plans that fall short of giving full legislative powers to Bahrain’s elected parliament.